8 Things You Should Know Before Getting a Pet Hamster

 - They might breed.

-Though you might want to breed your hamsters, it should still be done so as the male and female living separately.
+Though you might want to breed your hamsters, you should still keep the male and female in separate enclosures.
 Hamsters breed incredibly quickly, and once the babies are born, they could be in danger of being attacked by the father.
 In turn, the mother could attack him in defense of her litter.
 There are many things you shouldn't do if your hamster has babies, and a big no-no is having the male anywhere near the mother.

 Always keep males and females in separate cages, even if they were together when you bought them.
 Hamsters are solitary animals; they do not get lonely and won't pine for each other like other animals do.